🌲 Why We Returned to North Wales – And Discovered a Hidden Gem at Parkdean Ty Mawr

 Driving through those winding Welsh lanes in our campervan, it felt like a journey home.
 We made plaques with the boys’ names and placed them by their trees.
 It was emotional, humbling, and a reminder of how special this part of the world is to our family.

-Copper plaques on trees
+Copper plaques placed on trees near Llyn Geirionydd in North Wales

 📺 Our PLANT!
 Tree Legacy Journey